slint-ui/slint/docs/building.md

 ```

 **Important:** Note that `cargo test` does not work without first calling `cargo build` because the
-C++ tests or the nodejs tests will not find the required dynamic library otherwise
+the required dynamic library will not be found.

 ### C++ test